 There are two charging options available for the Berlingo Electric.
-First is a standard mains charger, taking power from a 240v source.
-Using this method delivers a home-charging time from flat of 12 hours from a three-pin plug, or eight hours from a standalone charging point.
+First is a standard mains charger; using this method delivers a home-charging time from flat of 12 hours from a three-pin plug, or eight hours from a wallbox charging point.
 That means plugging in overnight should see you with a full charge in the morning.

 The second option is a CHAdeMO socket, as also seen on the Nissan e-NV200 van and Nissan Leaf hatchback.
 This is located on the nearside rear bodywork and allows high-voltage charging from a 50kW source.
-It can recharge the flat battery to 80% capacity in around 30 minutes, conditions permitting.
+It can recharge the flat battery to 80% capacity in around 30 minutes.

 As well as the standard three-year Citroen van warranty, the Berlingo Electric’s battery is covered for eight years/60,000 miles.
 That’s in line with rivals that also offer eight years of cover for their batteries.